COMP1010UNSW/pyhtml-enhanced/README.md

 ```

 Calling an instance of a `Tag` will return a new tag containing all elements of
-the original tag combined with the new properties, but will not modify the
+the original tag combined with the new attributes and children, but will not
-original instance, as I found the old behaviour confusing and bug-prone.
+modify the original instance, as I found the old behaviour confusing and
+bug-prone.

 ```py
 >>> para = p("Base paragraph")